joeroe/joeroe.github.io/_posts/2026-08-03-archaeological-information-systems.md

 It comprises a project presentation website (dynamically pulling excavation data including 3D models, historical maps, and geophysics), a mobile field registration app, and QGIS plugins including the FeltTegn tool for converting GPS data to archaeological features.
 Data is stored on a central database server with full version history at the object level, and is immediately available to both mobile devices and QGIS.

-MuseumsGIS is relatively new with a very impressive feature set that addresses many of the practical requirements of modern archaeological recording: integration of 3D models, geophysical data, and real-time synchronisation between field devices and QGIS.
+MuseumsGIS is relatively new with an impressive feature set that addresses many of the practical requirements of modern archaeological recording.
 It is currently tightly tailored to the Danish museum sector in its design and pricing;
 but the fact that it is built on an open source technology stack means that, in principle, the system could be forked and adapted by other institutions or communities.